chopndolphy/BitChess/README.md

 - Mouse controls
 - Escape to exit the program
 ## <a name="changelog"></a> Changelog
+### 0.6.0
+- All draw types implemented!
+That means every single rule is done!
 ### 0.5.0
 - Pawn promotion!
 - Fixed a castling bug where the move making function wasn't checking castling rights